-- Due in four months (skips one Council) - In general, used to confirm the organization continues to implement program improvements, or where the organization has had only a few examples to confirm program improvements are implemented - Documentation changes to written materials are complete and/or - Education is complete and/or - Monitoring confirms organization has sustained program improvements - May be requested twice - If, after two cycles of status reports, there is still not enough information to determine that an organization is doing what it needs to be doing, an escalation, in the form of a contingency report, may be required - Failure to meet the request(s) stated within a contingency report within one cycle may result in Reaccreditation-Pending status with request for an Improvement Plan
+- Due in four months (skips one Council) - In general, used to confirm the organization continues to implement program improvements, or where the organization has had only a few examples to confirm program improvements are implemented - Documentation changes to written materials are complete and/or - Education is complete and/or - Monitoring confirms organization has sustained program improvements - May be requested twice - If, after two cycles of status reports, there is still not enough information to determine that an organization meets AAHRPP Standards, Council may place the organization into Reaccreditation-Pending status with request for an Improvement Plan.
+Reaccreditation-Pending status is confidential, and the organization's name stays on AAHRPP's website.